dilshankarunarathne/c-sharp-notes/README.md

 Data represents the state of the application.

 As the number of classes in our application grows, we need a way to organize these classes.
 That's why we need **namespaces**.
 A namespace is a container for related classes.
+In a real-world application, as these namespaces grow - we need another way of partitioning our application.
+That's where we use an **Assembly** (DLL or EXE).
+An assembly is a container for related namespaces.